Homesh: Movement to rebuild

 In 2007, during Rosh Hashana, dozens of Jews were evicted and not allowed to celebrate the holiday at Homesh.
 Israeli police in the West Bank told the media that the terror alert necessitated the eviction of the families despite the fact that it involved desecration of the holiday.
 "The sensitivity to the holiday is important but after assessment sessions were held, it was decided that there was a need to operate during the holiday."

 In June 2007, Knesset member Aryeh Eldad announced that he has the support of 42 Knesset members, in a bill proposing the rebuilding of Homesh, and the decriminalization of further rebuilding attempts.

-Fatah military commander Abu Araj has stated that if settlers return to Homesh, the Palestinians would meet the Jewish community with, "fire and attacks.
+Fatah military commander Abu Araj has stated that if settlers return to Homesh, the Palestinians would meet the Israeli community with, "fire and attacks.
 We will not let this entrance go by quietly, and just as before, we will make every effort to liberate our land all over again."

 On December 16, 2021, Yehudah Dimentman, a resident of nearby Shavei Shomron who was a student at the Homesh outpost yeshiva, was killed by a Palestinian shooter, who also wounded two passengers.
 Following Dimentman's funeral, a march to Homesh demanded its rebuilding.
 On December 22, 2021, a vote in the Knesset to rebuild Homesh was defeated in a vote of 59 votes against to 50 in favor.
 On January 3, 2022, Defense Minister Benny Gantz ordered the dismantling of unauthorized structures on the site of Homesh.

+In May 2025, the government approved the building of 22 Israeli settlements in the West Bank, including the dismantled communities of Homesh and Sa-Nur.

+On September 1, 2025, Education Minister Yoav Kisch and Finance Minister Bezalel Smotrich expressed support for the opening of a kindergarten at Homesh, with Samaria Regional Council chairman Yossi Dagan attending its first day of classes in person.